polinchw/longhorn-notes/README.md

 Longhorn will need a Kubernetes Secret in the longhorn namespace to authenticate with Minio.
-This was tricky to set up because the values needed to work we're so intuative.
+This was tricky to set up because the values needed to work weren't so intuitive.

 ```
 apiVersion: v1